yazzymettawa/as.180.369/materials/submission/README.md

 - Work on your Final Draft
 - Revisit your PaperPile
     - denote with a tag the citations that you actually reference in your draft
     - Set up a workflow that will automatically update your bibfile when you change the papers you are referencing

+- Please create a final Litmap with all the papers you used(should be > 10 and < 100).
+Make sure to have tagging done right(a solid number of tags + show which papers address multiple tags in a single paper)